mininiii/erpnext-shipstation/README.md

 - Shipment tracking.

 ## Setup
-For the compare shipping rates feature to work as expected, you need to generate an API key from your service provider.
-Service providers have their own specific doctypes similar to those from the `Integrations`.
-They can be enabled or disabled depending on your needs.
+For the compare shipping rates feature to work as expected, you need to generate an API key from your service provider(ShipStation).

 ![ShipStation 2024-02-06 09-54-28](https://github.com/shipstation-techhub/erpnext-shipstation/assets/96100666/a3351eed-e0ac-459e-81c3-b8b713e31be9)